 Shocking statistics such as 1.2 million people in Zambia living with HIV and 63% of adults on antiretroviral treatment, coupled with less than 40% of the population having comprehensive knowledge on the subject highlights the severity of medical issues Zambian residents face daily.
 Rural village communities surrounding the town of Livingstone have very limited access to any form of healthcare and often only have immediate family members for support.
 There are few clinics around and those that do exist, are severely under-resourced with lengthy queues and staff that work long hours with limited equipment available to them.
 The prevalence of HIV, malnutrition, TB, high blood pressure and diabetes are just some issues that a large percentage of the residents of local Zambian communities battle with.
 With these clinics often too far away or with patients unable to afford transport to reach them, get involved at a grass roots level and assist local caregivers with home based care.
 Make your impact through medical care, education, support and awareness, whilst gaining a better understanding of Zambian society and local healthcare available.

 Healthcare and Community Development Project

-- Accompany the care-givers as they travel out to provide home based care to those in need in the local community
+- Accompany caregivers to provide home based care to members of the community in need and immerse yourself in traditional Zambian life

-- Help the busy staff by assisting with non-clinical duties in the local clinics, and thereby gain valuable healthcare/medical experience by observing the care given to patients by the resident staff
+- Help alleviate the busy workload of staff by assisting in local clinics, and gain valuable healthcare experience by observing patient care being provided by local staff

-- Help to provide support for the residents in the local old people's home
+- Help provide support for the residents in the local old peoples' homes

-- Take the opportunity to visit the neighbouring countries of Botswana, Namibia and Zimbabwe on exciting optional excursions
+- Take opportunities to visit neighbouring countries of Botswana and Zimbabwe, on exciting optional exercusions